 We have provided teachers with dyslexia training and purchased small group kits.
 We will continue to expand training to include more teachers and will purchase more intervention kits for classrooms as needed.
 Resources have been purchased from Winsor Learning, which primarily includes intervention kits for teachers, as well as supplies and materials for students.

-Veteran teachers have completed the Science of Reading training; however, there are very few veteran/trained teachers.
-DYS facilities are under the management of "Rite of Passage" and ROP continues to experience a shortage of qualified staff.
+DYS facilities are under the management of "Rite of Passage or ROP" and ROP continues to experience a shortage of qualified staff.
 ROP administrators are working diligently to recruit and retain new staff members.
-Newly hired teachers will need to start the training after being hired by ROP.
+Newly hired teachers will need to participate in Science of Reading training after being hired by ROP.